wdawson/okta.github.io/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 >You could just always make the API called and if it comes back with a `401 Unauthorized` response, go and get a new access token then.
 The approach of checking to see if it's expiring soon is simple and cuts down on failed calls in the logs.

 Finally, the `OktaTokenService` class needs the `GetNewAccessToken()` method, in case it either doesn't currently have an access token, or it is expired or expiring soon.
-This method will call your Authorization Server's `token` endpoint to get a new access token..
+This method will call your Authorization Server's `token` endpoint to get a new access token.

 ```cs
 private async Task<OktaToken> GetNewAccessToken()